Personal power 101: Breaking sartorial rules

 In the ever-evolving world of fashion, breaking the sartorial rules that were once set in stone is the theme of the decade.
+It is also the most enjoyable tool for personal empowerment.

 Not too long ago, the fashion police were on high alert, ready to issue citations for anyone daring to clash stripes with squares and polka dots.
 Today you'll find cosmopolitan streets filled with a riot of colors, textures, and prints that creatively collide in a celebration of fashion freedom.